abdulwahabsaim/ai-fleet-management/ENV_SETUP_GUIDE.md

 echo ".env" >> .gitignore
 ```

-### 2. Use Different Keys for Development and Production
+### 2. Use Different Configurations for Development and Production
-- Development: Use free tier APIs
+- Development: Use local MongoDB
-- Production: Use paid tiers with higher limits
+- Production: Use MongoDB Atlas with proper authentication

-### 3. Restrict API Keys
-- Always restrict API keys to your domain
-- Use environment-specific keys

-### 4. Regular Key Rotation
+### 3. Regular Secret Rotation
-- Rotate API keys every 3-6 months
+- Rotate session secrets every 3-6 months
-- Monitor API usage for unusual activity
+- Monitor application logs for unusual activity

 ---